weuc/weuc.eu/_sections/faq.md

   - question: Does it fit if I bring my family with children??
     answer: |
        Naturally!
 Our event is open to the families of our community and looks forward to a lot of partners as well as children.
-We are happy to offer a supporting program if there are more than 10 partners and more than 10 children.
+We are happy to offer a leisure program if there are more than 10 partners and more than 10 children.

   - question: Why only 100 attendees?
     answer: |